 d.
-Proposed measures to preserve or enhance wildlife, if any:
+Proposed measures to preserve or enhance wildlife, if any: None.

-None e.
+e.
 List any invasive animal species known to be on or near the site.

+None known of.

-None 6.
-Energy and Natural Resources [help] a.
+6. Energy and Natural Resources [help]

+a.
 What kinds of energy (electric, natural gas, oil, wood stove, solar) will be used to meet the completed project's energy needs?
-Describe whether it will be used for heating, manufacturing, etc. Electrical for operation of pumps and blowers b.
+Describe whether it will be used for heating, manufacturing, etc.

+Electrical energy for operation of treatment systems and building heating.

+b.
 Would your project affect the potential use of solar energy by adjacent properties?
 If so, generally describe.

-No c.
+c.
 What kinds of energy conservation features are included in the plans of this proposal?
 List other proposed measures to reduce or control energy impacts, if any: None.